PAFR2003/LightsCameraDestruction/README.md

  -Culture:
 ------
-Reactorland culture is a very diverse comparable to our modern Japanese culture (but without the weirdness), anyone in the wasteland knows that Reactorland is famous for their reaction video culture which features different people all around wasteland and their reactions and philosophies but Reactorland is not just famous in their most famous export but there's more such as their neomodern forests, unique Naturist sacred sites, cheap schools and RV camps with free things
+Reactorland culture is a very diverse comparable to our modern Japanese culture (but without the weirdness), anyone in the wasteland knows that Reactorland is famous for their reaction video culture which features different people all around wasteland and their reactions and philosophies but Reactorland is not just famous in their most famous export but there's more such as their neomodern forests, unique Humanist sacred sites, cheap schools and RV camps with free things